dimitri-rebrikov/EMS-Homematic-Integration/README.md

 The CCU2 is connected to the home network over the Ethernet cable.
 The EMS-ESP module is connected to the home network over the WiFi.
 The EMS-ESP module communicates with the boiler and its controller using the EMS Bus.
-The CCU2 communicates with the EMS-ESP over the home network using the ESM-ESP's REST API.
+The scripts on the CCU2 communicate with the EMS-ESP over the home network using the EMS-ESP's REST API.
 The use cases are implemented on the CCU2 using the Homematic scripting language.

 # EMS Bus